Modeling Random Directions in 2D Simplex Data: Simulations and Results

-For model selection, we decided to compute the posterior predictive probability for another 50 random locations and their observations simulated according to the different scenarios.
+\textbf{Simulation model selection} We decided to compute the posterior predictive probability for another 50 random locations and their observations simulated according to the different scenarios in order to model select.
 Let $x^*$ represent the withheld locations, $y^*$ the withheld data, $\theta$ a posterior draw for the parameters based on $x$ and $y$, and $\theta^*$ a draw for the parameters for $x^*$ and $y^*$.
 The posterior predictive probability is given as follows.